 The practice's computer system alerted GPs if a patient was also a carer.
-The practice had identified patients as carers.
-Written information was available to direct carers to the various avenues of support available to them.
+The practice had identified 36 patients as carers (1% of the practice list).
+Written information was available to direct carers to the various avenues of support available to them and the practice offered all carers an annual health review which 34 carers had accessed in the last 12 months.

 Staff told us that if families had suffered bereavement, their usual GP contacted them or sent them a sympathy card.
-This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and/or by giving them advice on how to find a support service.
+This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and by giving them advice on how to find a support service.